-Machinery & Equipment is for 25% of tables and chairs for the Public Works Facility.
+Machinery & Equipment is for 25% of office furniture for the Public Works Facility.

 Street Improvement projects reflect projects identified in the Six Year Comprehensive Transportation Program:

 • Minor Street Improvements of \$60,000 is funded by a transfer in from REET 1.